msimon979/leaf/README.md

 ## Notes
 The api requires certain imports to run but no imports were used for the actual logic piece in helpers.transpose_matrix.

-numpy is imported in the test file to verify helpers.transpose_matrix is returning the correct data
+Numpy is imported in the test file to verify helpers.transpose_matrix is returning the correct data.

+Even though nothing is saved to a database still using POST since it is passing a payload.